 One of the less well-known aspects of Nazi policy was the genocide that included the slaughter of up to 275,0001 psychiatric patients.
 The majority of them, like me, had a diagnosis of schizophrenia.
 A further 400,000 people were sterilised on medical grounds.

 Between 1941 and 1945, the Nazis attempted to kill all Jewish people in Europe.
 This is known as the Holocaust (The Shoah in Hebrew).
-In addition, the Nazis targeted gypsies, black people, Slavic people, gay people, people with disabilities political opponents and those whose religious beliefs conflicted with Nazi ideology.
+In addition, the Nazis targeted Gypsies, Black people, Slavic people, LGBTQIA+ people, people with disabilities, political opponents and those whose religious beliefs conflicted with Nazi ideology.
+(Information taken from the Holocaust Memorial Day Trust website)

 This year’s theme for Holocaust Memorial Day is “how can life go on?”
 It includes remembering past events, encouraging us to consider how we are facing hate today and how we can help people from persecuted groups to ensure that life goes on in the face of hate and persecution.